Interface Specifications

 auto expanded = expand<int32_t>(a, /*axis=*/1, /*repeats=*/3);

-• v1.0.0 - Initial release.
+* **v1.0.0 -** Initial release.

 It is commonly used to align tensor shapes for broadcasting or to explicitly add batch, channel, or dimension markers.

-How Unsqueeze Works (Click to expand)
+<summary>How Unsqueeze Works (Click to expand)</summary>

-The unsqueeze function adds a new dimension of size 1 into the tensor.
+The `unsqueeze` function **adds a new dimension of size 1** into the tensor.

-Imagine a tensor of shape [5, 10].
-If you call:
+Imagine a tensor of shape `[5, 10]`.\

 unsqueeze(a, 0)

-You insert a new leading dimension → new shape is [1, 5, 10].
+You insert a new leading dimension → new shape is `[1, 5, 10]`.

 If you instead call: